Kyagara/discord-esports/README.md

 ## discord-esports

 This bot periodically sends information about upcoming League of Legends and Valorant professional games, its ~~a carbon copy~~ inspired by the [BottyMcBotface](https://github.com/Querijn/BottyMcBotface) bot.

-This bot uses the Lolesports api, [League of Legends Wiki](https://leagueoflegends.fandom.com/wiki/League_of_Legends_Wiki), [vlrggapi](https://github.com/axsddlr/vlrggapi), [cdragon](https://github.com/CommunityDragon/) and ddragon.
+It runs in a small Discord server, so it needs work to properly function in a big server.

 ## Slash Commands